Written By John VanDerLaan

 PENN fishing reels and rods have always been a good choice for us and the type of fishing we do.
 From freshwater to surf fishing, we use PENN for a good percentage of our fishing.
 The Battalion II is a welcomed upgrade to an already popular line of rods that have proven themselves over time.

-St. Croix's Seage surf spinning rods come with 7 to 12-foot rods made for enduring the harsh surf you may encounter anywhere in the world.
+St. Croix's Seage surf spinning rods are made for enduring the harsh surf you may encounter anywhere in the world.
 The Seage are built with ART and Veil reinforcement tech to increase toughness and to take falls better.
 Offset ferrules on 2-piece rods create a one-piece feel and responsiveness.

 Features